People today need to study their ancestral community history to better understand how much our ancestors gave us.

 Edwin and Emma Escher's daughter, Louise, lived to her middle 90s and is buried with family in Harlan under the name Louise Escher.

-Herbert Escher, son of Henry, grandson of Charles Sr., had five children: Marjorie, Arlene, Robert, Patricia and Charles H. Escher
+Herbert Escher, son of Henry, nephew of Charles Sr., had five children: Marjorie, Arlene, Robert, Patricia and Charles Henry Escher

-Charles H. is the one who married Marilyn Simpson.
+Charles Henry is the one who married Marilyn Simpson.
+Charles Henry, both family names, are how he was named.

 So now I think I have all of the Eschers, who once lived in the Manning area, connected...